iamsuryasonar/webdev-notes/Promises.md

-## Here's a breakdown of the key points you've mentioned:
+## Here's a breakdown of the key points:

 - Executor Function: The executor function passed to the Promise constructor is executed synchronously.
 This means that any code inside the executor function is executed immediately when the Promise is created.